 Bentonite clay forms clumps when it gets wet, making it easier to scoop out your cat’s urine.
 This makes cleaning your cat’s litter tray quick and removes the need to empty the entire litter tray.
 You can just top up the remaining litter with fresh litter as and when you need to.

-Clay cat litters are effective, but it’s not the most environmentally friendly material.
+Clay cat litter is effective, but it’s not the most environmentally friendly material.

 Baking Soda Crystals